diegueins680/trader/README.md

 - `POST /trade/async` → starts an async trade job
 - `GET /trade/async/:jobId` → polls an async trade job (also accepts `POST` for proxy compatibility)
 - Signal endpoints validate request parameters the same way as the CLI; invalid ranges return 400.
+- Use `predictors` in API payloads to select which predictors train/use (same format as `--predictors`).
 - `POST /backtest` → runs a backtest and returns summary metrics
 - `POST /backtest/async` → starts an async backtest job
 - `GET /backtest/async/:jobId` → polls an async backtest job (also accepts `POST` for proxy compatibility)